openstyles/stylus/README.md

 The source is hosted on [GitHub](https://github.com/schomery/stylish-chrome) and pull requests are welcome.

-You can Help us translate the extension on [Transifex](https://www.transifex.com/github-7/Stylus).
+You can help us translate the extension on [Transifex](https://www.transifex.com/github-7/Stylus).
+When `messages.json` file is ready to be merged, please open a new bug report in [stylish-chrome/issues](https://github.com/schomery/stylish-chrome/issues).

 ## License